BIGJRA/BIGJRA.github.io/rejuv.md

 Again, Allen is a real one.

-Once you get control, take the time to fly over to Eclysia Pyramid if you’d like.
-Head up the stairs to the right and follow the path: you’ll be able to fight **Galarian Corsola** up here!
+Once you get control, take the time to fly over to Eclysia Pyramid if you'd like.
+Head up the stairs to the right and follow the path: you'll be able to fight **Galarian Corsola** up here!

 Then, head back to League Administration.
 Interact with the thing at the